Musicians and celebrities pay tribute to rocker Tom Petty

 Share via Email

-LOS ANGELES — Reaction to the death of rock superstar Tom Petty, who died Monday after suffering cardiac arrest at this Malibu home:
+LOS ANGELES — Reaction to the death of rock superstar Tom Petty, who died Monday after suffering cardiac arrest at his Malibu home:

+— "Tommy's passing feels like I've lost a little brother.
+Growing up together in Gainesville and seeing one of my students blossom as an incredibly gifted musician and songwriter has been one of my most fulfilling experiences in this life.
+It was obvious very early on in his career that his talent, magnetism and charisma were a very special gift that few souls in this world are given.
+He has given this world so many wonderful memories and touched millions with his magic.
+Gone far too soon.
+May he rest in peace knowing how much he is loved and appreciated by all of us that are left behind." — former Eagles member Don Felder on Facebook.

 — "I'm shocked and saddened by the news of Tom's passing, he's such a huge part of our musical history, there'll never be another like him." — Eric Clapton in a statement.